+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 POKÉMON CENTER

 Tokyo Pokemon Center is, as previously mentioned, next door to the official Tokyo Nintendo Store and offers shopping in droves.
-Here you buy everything from cozy stuffed animals, mobile phone cases, pens, games, toys and everything pokemon-related you can imagine.
-There really is everything, even skateboards!
+Here you buy everything from cozy stuffed animals, mobile phone cases, pens, games, toys and everything Pokemon-related you can imagine.
+There is everything, even skateboards!

 Museum madamme